 Michigan Chapter Group and Chapter members are asked each year to submit names of individuals or institutions that have made outstanding contributions to the work of protecting Michigan's environment.
 The Michigan Chapter Executive Committee reviews and selects the winners and each fall, during the Michigan Chapter's Annual Retreat, award winners are announced by the Awards Committee Chair.
-See a partial list of the 2012 Award winners below (additional awards will be announced later in the year).
+See a partial list of the current Award winners below (additional awards will be announced later in the year).
 See a complete list of past award winners here.

 2013 Award Winners